Maplestix Lacrosse Player and Coaches Clinic

 Jesse Porter - University of Toronto

-Jesse Porter is currently in her sixth year of coaching the Varsity Blues women's lacrosse program at the University of Toronto and is working on her PhD in gender equity & coaching.
+Jesse Porter is currently in her 7th season as head coach of coach of the Varsity Blues women's lacrosse program at the University of Toronto and is working on her PhD in gender equity & coaching.

 The team achieved a Bronze Medal in the 2024 OUA Championship and Jesse was voted coach of the year.
 Prior to joining the Blues, Jesse coached the National Chinese women's lacrosse team while living abroad, where she guided the team to their first entry at the World Cup in England.
 Lacrosse has given Jesse the opportunity to coach lacrosse in over seven different countries from Thailand to Argentina.